bioidiap/bob.ip.binseg/doc/training.rst

 .. -*- coding: utf-8 -*-

 .. _bob.ip.binseg.training:

 ==========
  Training
 ==========

+To train a new FCN, use the command-line interface (CLI) application ``bob binseg train``, available on your prompt.
+To use this CLI, you must define the input dataset that will be used to train the FCN, as well as the type of model that will be trained.
+You may issue ``bob binseg train --help`` for a help message containing more detailed instructions.

-To replicate our results, use our main application ``bob binseg train`` followed by the model configuration, and dataset configuration files.
+To replicate our results, use our main application ``bob binseg train`` followed by the model configuration, and dataset configuration files, and/or command-line options.
 Use ``bob binseg train --help`` for more information.

 .. note::